What Does it Take to Be an Automotive Master Mechanic?

 - Replace and adjust headlights.

-These are the skills Automotive Master Mechanics say are the most useful in their careers:
+Below is a list of the skills most Automotive Master Mechanics say are important on the job.

 Repairing: Repairing machines or systems using the needed tools.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.